gldeng/universe/formal_theory/formal_theory_pre_singularity_en.md

 ### 6.1 Theory Dimensional Positioning

-The pre-singularity theory is positioned as a dimension -2 theory, representing the most fundamental level in the theoretical spectrum of cosmic ontology:
+The pre-singularity theory is positioned as a dimension -2 theory in the cosmic ontology theoretical spectrum, representing the most fundamental level:

 1. **Meta-State Space Dimension**: $`\dim(\mathcal{S}_{-2}) = -2`$, indicating that it exists before the concept of meta-negative dimension emerged